firebase/functions-samples/quickstarts/multicodebase-hellos/README.md

 firebase deploy --only functions
 ```

-You can also deploy functions from specific codebase:
+You can also deploy a specific codebase:

 ```bash
 firebase deploy --only functions:javascript